traveler-wang/DFGLIoT/README.md

 # DFGLIoT
 cross-institutional mobile IoT device identification

-The source code will be made public after the paper is accepted.
+The complete code will be made public after the paper is accepted.